Lebanon–Saudi Arabia relations: 21st century

-In 2006 Lebanon War, Saudi Arabia was found to have secretly approved the Israeli incursion to Lebanon.
-The Saudi government's covert support, which was leaked by the Israeli media a few years later, had led to tensions.
-It was further exacerbated by the increasing Hezbollah militant networks across the region which could threaten Saudi Arabia since Hezbollah is seen as Iran's arm in the region, already been bolstered by the presence of the Hezbollah Al-Hejaz, and recent Hezbollah's activities in Syria, Iraq and Yemen.
-However, both Lebanon and Saudi Arabia openly supported solving the Palestinian question in favor to the Palestinian side at the peace process with Israel.

 In 2008, the Saudi Foreign Minister, prince Saud Al Faisal secretly proposed setting up an Arab military force to fight Hezbollah in Lebanon with the help of the United States, UN and NATO.
 According to leaked diplomatic memos, Faisal has accused the UN troops in Lebanon of "sitting doing nothing", and voiced concerns that Iran will use Hezbollah to take over Lebanon.

 In February 2016, Saudi Arabia decided to halt $3b package to Lebanese army, as Lebanon failed to condemn the attack on the Saudi diplomatic missions in Iran.

 In 2017, Saudi Arabia and Lebanon were involved in a diplomatic conflict that almost sparked into a war, where Lebanon's Prime Minister Saad Hariri summoned his resignation under Saudi pressure to oust Hezbollah from Lebanon.
 This was followed by Saudi Arabia, Kuwait and the UAE calling its citizens to leave Lebanon.
 Later, Hariri revoked the resignation and continued to serve as Prime Minister until 2020.